foobles/CppChess/readme.md

 This is an attempt to make the game of Chess purely in C++.
 My current goal is to have local multiplayer in a terminal application.

-The current goal list is:
+The current to-do list is:

-* Add win conditions
 * Disallow moving into check
 * Add castling
 * Add en passant

+Completed goals so far:

 * Add rendering
 * Add input

-Future goals include:

-* Networked multiplayer
-* Graphics mode
+* Add win conditions